ChakhovichAnton/chess/README.md

 `docker-compose up`

 To make a migration of the chess app inside the Docker container, run the following command:
-`docker-compose exec backend python manage.py makemigrations chess`
+`docker-compose exec backend python manage.py makemigrations chess_game`

 To apply the migrations inside the Docker container, run the following command:
 `docker-compose exec backend python manage.py migrate`